 Figure 1: Optical schematic of the green-light drive laser composed of the gain-switched master oscillator, fiber amplifiers, and wavelength converter.
 GS, gain-switched.
 Iso/F, isolator/filter.
 WDM, wavelength division multiplexer.
 The 90/10 fiber tap coupler after the pre-amplifier is not shown in the scheme.
-Gain-switching can be performed using a simple RF sine wave or with a pulse generator.
+Gain-switching can be performed using an RF pulse generator as shown, or a simple sine wave at ~ 1 W average power, not shown.

 Seed laser and Amplifiers

 Although there are numerous reports of short optical pulses obtained via gain switching at wavelengths near 1.06 m, our experience suggests commercially available diodes lasers operating near 1 m lack the quality of those operating at the 1.56 m telecommunication wavebands.
 Recently, companies have developed better 1 μm laser diodes with stabilized wavelength and narrow spectral line width, but at very high cost.
-The diode we chose (QDlaser diode, 1.064 μm) presents a very narrow sub-nm spectral line width, a key consideration for producing high coherence that often appears to be compromised by the short cavity of the laser diodes.
+The diode we chose (QD Laser diode, 1.064 μm) presents a very narrow sub-nm spectral line width, a key consideration for producing high coherence that often appears to be compromised by the short cavity of the laser diodes.

-As illustrated in Figure 1, gain switching can be realized by driving a laser diode with either a sine wave or ps-electric pulses while biasing the diode near the lasing threshold with dc current through a bias-tee network.
+As illustrated in Figure 1, Gain switching can be realized by driving a laser diode with amplified ps-electrical pulses or using a simple sine wave while biasing the diode near the lasing threshold with DC current through a bias-tee network.
 The gain-switched laser pulses have exactly the same repetition rate as that of the electrical drive frequency.
-The pulse width obtained from a gain-switched diode depends primarily on the diode laser cavity length (photon lifetime) and the magnitude of the RF and dc signals applied to the diode.
-More RF power and more dc current result in longer pulses.
+The pulse width obtained from a gain-switched diode depends primarily on the diode laser cavity length (which influences the photon lifetime) and the magnitude of the RF and DC signals applied to the diode.
+More RF power and more DC current result in longer pulses.
 When too much current is applied, the diode exhibits relaxation oscillation as manifest by secondary optical pulses trailing behind the desired main pulse.
-Recently, low-noise short electrical pulse generators [for example, Alnair Labs products] have helped to achieve shorter optical pulses and with timing jitter comparable to diode lasers driven by RF sources and from mode-locked lasers.
+Recently, low-noise short electrical pulse generators (for example, Alnair Labs Products) have helped to achieve shorter optical pulses and with timing jitter comparable to diode lasers driven by RF sources and from mode-locked lasers.
 Our diode could be gain-switched using an RF signal source plus an RF amplifier (~ 1 Watt average power) operating over a range of frequencies from 100 MHz to 5 GHz.
 Lower pulse repetition rates could be accessed using a short-pulse electrical pulse generator, down to sub-MHz.

 Typical laser pulses from a gain-switched diode laser are shown in Figure 2 (top).
 The gain-switched pulse shape strongly depends on the DC bias current and the RF drive signal.
-In order to achieve a symmetric Gaussian-like pulse shape at a fixed repetition rate, the bias voltage and the RF signal amplitude need to be tuned and balanced.
+In order to achieve a symmetric Gaussian-like pulse shape at a fixed repetition rate, the bias voltage and the RF signal amplitude must be tuned and balanced.
 This usually results in an output power below 1 mW, which complicates diagnostic evaluation.
+Examples of typical laser pulses from a gain-switched diode laser are shown in Figure 2 (top).
 The pre-amplifier provides a linear gain of about 10, boosting the laser power to several milliWatts, allowing diagnostic measurement with a fiber tap without altering the original temporal properties.
-By adjusting the dc bias current while keeping the RF signal applied to the diode constant, the optical pulsewidth could be readily adjusted from 30 ps to over 70 ps (Figure 2, bottom).
-And by adjusting both the dc bias and the RF pulse generator parameters, clean optical pulses over 100 ps could be achieved.
+By adjusting the DC bias current while keeping the RF signal applied to the diode constant, the optical pulsewidth could be readily adjusted from 30 ps to over 70 ps (Figure 2, bottom).
+And by adjusting both the DC bias and the RF pulse generator parameters, clean optical pulses over 100 ps could be achieved.